EU Takes Stock Of Its Near Neighbors

 The text also urges Ukraine to pursue reform in all aspects of the judicial process, tackle corruption in business, and bring legislation on freedom of assembly and media freedom into line with European standards.

-Prime Minister Mykola Azarov quickly rejected
+Prime Minister Mykola Azarov quickly rejected the EU criticism.

 Armenia: EU Has Praise, But Cites Persistent Corruption

 The European Commission praises Armenia for its progress on democracy and human rights, but says Yerevan still must deal with shortcomings in areas such as corruption and media freedom.

 The report says negotiations toward an EU-Armenia association agreement have "progressed in good pace."

 The report also offers praise for recent changes to Armenia's electoral code but notes that parliamentary elections earlier this month still fell short of international standards.

 The report is critical of media freedom, citing limitations on television broadcasting and lawsuits against journalists for alleged insults and defamation.